-- A written statement (500 words) of the applicant’s reasons for pursuing graduate study in design research.
+- A written statement (500 words) of the applicant’s reasons for pursuing graduate study in design research, writing and criticism.

 - A writing sample of published or unpublished writing (1,000–2,000 words).
 The piece or pieces, should demonstrate the applicant’s research and analytical skills and facility with language.
 The published samples can be from any context, including contributions to academic or commercial publications, books, catalogs, or exhibition wall texts.